ArtemiiZheludkov/VirtualLaboratory/README.md

-Diploma project, transfer of students' laboratory work to the programme
+Diploma project, transfer of students' laboratory work to the programme.